Adibputhawala633/Python-Codes/README.md

 # Python-Codes
-Basic Python Code which help us to learn python Implement a Python program to swap two numbers without using a third variable.
+Basic Python Code which help us to learn python

+1.Implement a Python program to swap two numbers without using a third variable.
 2. Create a program to display memory locations of two variables using id() function, and then use identity operators to compare whether two objects are the same or not.
 3. Write a program that evaluates an expression given by the user at run time using eval()